NFL: Former Buffalo Bills LB Zach Brown Visits Oakland Raiders

 Oakland looks to fill a void at inside linebacker, which is one of its biggest needs this offseason.
 Former starter Malcolm Smith signed a free agent deal with the San Francisco 49ers last week.
 Perry Riley Jr. is also on the market as an unrestricted free agent, although he could still return.

 The Raiders, who ranked in the bottom half of the league in most defensive categories in 2016, have needed to make some changes this offseason.
-Despite its struggles, however, Oakland still won 12 games and made its first playoff appearance since 2002.
+Despite their struggles, however, Oakland still won 12 games and made the team’s first playoff appearance since 2002.

 Brown is on the free agent market for the second consecutive offseason.
 The linebacker signed a one-year, $1.25 million contract with the Bills last year after spending his first four NFL seasons with the Tennessee Titans, who drafted him at No. 52 overall in the second round of the 2012 NFL Draft.

 The 27-year-old recorded a career-high 149 total tackles, as well as 4.0 sacks, 11 tackles for loss, two forced fumbles and an interception during his only season in Buffalo.
-Brown currently has 410 tackles, 14 sacks and seven interceptions during his five-year NFL career.
+Brown currently has 410 tackles, 14 sacks, and seven interceptions during his five-year NFL career.

 Brown has experience playing inside linebacker in a 3-4 scheme, which conflicts with the Raiders’ base 4-3 alignment.
 However, Oakland has run plays out of both alignments, as well as five-man fronts.